itsPreto/GPT-Rex/README.md

 ### Setup and Running

-To set up and run RARE:
+To set up and run GPT-Rex:

 1. Install dependencies.
 2. Run the Flask app.